joinpursuit/Pursuit-Core-iOS/fundamentals/dictionaries/README.md

 A dictionary is a data structure that can be thought of as an array that is indexed by any value, not just `Int`.
 For this reason, dictionaries are sometimes called _associative arrays_: they associate a key value with another value.
 It's possible to use many different types as keys but in practice, most often the key is a `String`.

 Dictionaries are also called hash maps.
-A map is created between two values by hashing a key,  generating an index from it that is used to store and look up a value.
+A map is created between two values by "hashing" a key, generating an index from it that is used to store and look up a value.
 A hashing algorithm is a process that can quickly convert a non-numerical key into a hidden numerical index that is used to look up the value.

 #### Keys are unique

-Every key appears only once in a dictionary.
-It is unique.
+Each key appears only once in a dictionary.

 #### Keys are unordered

-Unlike an array keys are unordered
+Unlike in an array, keys in a dictionary are not ordered.

 #### Use cases

-Some motivations for indexing by key instead of number
+Some reasons for indexing by key instead of number:

-* Index on natural data such as a name, zip code or airport code instead of
+* Index on natural data such as a name, zip code or airport code
 * Means to discover and enforce uniqueness
 * Means to aggregate data associated with a key, e.g. a histogram